StatisticalReinforcementLearningLab/JustIn_RL_API/README.md

 # JustIn Decision Making Algorithm API for Digital Interventions

+This is the JustIn Template, designed for deploying decision-making algorithms, such as Reinforcement Learning (RL) algorithms, in digital interventions.
+The template includes a demonstration implementation using a flat fixed probability mock RL algorithm, showcasing its structure and functionality.

+The template provides a Flask-based RESTful API for seamless integration with decision-making workflows.
+It supports:

+- Database Management with Flask-SQLAlchemy.
+- Schema Migrations with Alembic.
-This project is a Flask-based RESTful API that integrates **Flask-SQLAlchemy** for database management and **Alembic** for migrations.
-It supports user management, action handling, interaction data uploads, and algorithm updates.
+- Endpoints for user management, action requests, data uploads, and model updates.

-The given template assumes a Reinforcement Learning (RL) algorithm being used as the decision making algorithm and provides placeholder for the same; but any decision making algorithm can be utilized in its place.
+This template is flexible and can accommodate any decision-making algorithm by replacing the mock algorithm provided.

 ---